 - 1. Data collection activities at the request of local communities. - 2.
 Reviews of all MEPA documents filed in the Pioneer Valley Region. - 3.
-Bay Road and Chauncey Walker Street Sign Assessment Belchertown.
+Truck Exclusion Study Day Street in West Springfield, MA.

 - Provide Local Technical Assistance (LTA) to communities on an as requested basis.
 Typical activities may include data collection, operational analysis, and small scale studies that can be completed in 2 -3 days of staff time.
 Community requests are considered on a case by case basis and preference is given to communities that have not recently received assistance. - Review and comment on all Environmental Notification Forms and Environmental Impact Reports as part of the MEPA process.
 Attend project scoping sessions for significant projects in the region as part of the MEPA process.
 Review all documents prepared under federal environmental laws and regulations. - Work with local communities to advance the recommendations of previously completed planning studies to the project development stage. - 4.
-Assist member communities in the preparation of MassDOT Project Need Forms and Project Initiation Forms. - 5.
-Work with PVTA and member communities to assure understanding of transit options in the region.
+Assist member communities in the preparation of MassDOT Project Need Forms and Project Initiation Forms.

 - 1. Reports documenting the findings and recommendations of all LTAs.
-As necessary. - 2.
-Recommendations and comments as appropriate for the review of MEPA documents.
+As necessary. - Recommendations and comments as appropriate for the review of MEPA documents.
 As necessary.

 Source Budget Est. Staff Effort

-FHWA PL (80%) \$18,600 9 weeks
+FHWA PL (80%) \$18,200 9 weeks

-MassDOT (20% match) \$ 4,650 2 weeks
+MassDOT (20% match) \$ 4,550 2 weeks

-TOTAL \$23,250 11 weeks
+TOTAL \$22,750 11 weeks

-Discoul Labora # 40.070

-Direct Labor \$10,279
+Direct Labor \$10,285

-Indirect Costs \$12.971
+Indirect Costs \$12,465